dart-lang/language/working/control-flow-collections/implementation-plan.md

 ### IntelliJ/Grok

+Update the IntelliJ parser to support the new syntax.

 Update to use the latest analyzer with support for the feature.
-Likely no other changes explicitly needed.
 There a are a handful of usability features that would be nice.

 Users may expect `while` loops to work in collections.
 Good error messaging will help them understand that restriction.
 Likewise, users may expect the body of an